rainesmeow/hextechvault/README.md

 ## Contributing

-Any contributions are very welcome!
-Feel free to open an issue or pull request.
+Any contributions are welcome, feel free to open an issue or pull request!

 ## License